When and how do I file and pay taxes as a sole proprietor?

 First, whereas corporations, LLCs, and partnerships need their own tax ID numbers (also referred to as an Employer Identification Number, or EIN), sole proprietorships can opt to use the sole proprietor's Social Security Number for tax purposes.
-Income earned by sole proprietors is also considered pass-through income, meaning that there is no need to file a separate tax return for the business entity if you are a sole proprietor.
-Instead, income and expenses are reported on your individual tax return.
-So, while the federal tax rate for corporate income is 21% for 2021, the sole proprietorship tax rate is effectively your own individual income tax rate, which may be lower.
+A sole proprietorship’s income and expenses are reported on the individual’s tax return, meaning that there is no need to file a separate tax return for the business entity if you are a sole proprietor.
+So, while the federal tax rate for corporate income is 21% for 2023, the sole proprietorship tax rate is effectively your own individual income tax rate, which may be lower.
 Some sole proprietorships may also qualify for a 20% deduction from the net business income, as provided under the Tax Cuts and Jobs Act of 2017.

 Figuring out business taxes, tax rates, deductions, and credits can be complex.
 To claim deductions, credits, or most tax relief or incentives, you typically are required to qualify for and request these.
 Your tax professional can help you claim the tax write-offs that are available to your business.